 - St. Julian’s

 Valletta is the capital city of Malta, famous for its stunning architecture, and designated as a UNESCO World Heritage Site.
-Tourist attractions include Parliamnet buildings, National Museum of Arachaeology, Grand Master's Palace, Upper Barrakka Gardens and City Gate.
+Tourist attractions include Parliament buildings, National Museum of Archaeology, Grand Master's Palace, Upper Barrakka Gardens and City Gate.

 The Valletta region includes the following cities:

 Birkirkara is the largest, oldest and most heavily populated city in the centre of Malta with 25,775 inhabitants in an area of 2.7 km.
 Tourists like to visit The Old Railway Station, a memory from Malta’s railway past, with a public garden around it.

 Today most of Birkirkara is modern but the town still retains its traditional Maltese characteristics of narrow streets and alleys.
 The city’s older part is separated from the newer part by a small garden.
 Popular tourist sites include St Helen's Church, Ta' Ganu Windmill, and the Aqueduct.